 - Save LGS.data and close the text editor.

 Important: Verify that the text editor did not save LGS.data with a hidden “.txt” extension.
-See these instructions to be sure that extensions are not hidden.

 - If the Autodesk Desktop App installed, launch it and sign in with the relevant Autodesk account credentials.

 - Try starting the product again.

 In our experience, this is typically the furthest we’ve needed to go before getting the application to run, however, should you require more troubleshooting, Autodesk details more steps you can take to get AutoCAD up and running.
 If you’ve followed us this far, start with option 5 in Autodesk’s knowledge-base article.

 There’s another error that we’ve seen much less frequently but is equally as frustrating…

 Error 1324.
 “The folder path “My Documents” contains an invalid character”

 In this particular case, the client’s GPO automated pointing the User folder path to a location on the server.

 It looked something like this: